craftzcode/rust-full-course/README.md

 - `cargo run` - Compile and run the project in one command (no need to run `cargo build` first)
 - `cargo check` - Quickly verify if your code has any compilation errors (syntax errors, type mismatches, missing dependencies, etc.) without creating an executable file (faster than `cargo build`)
 - `cargo test` - Run project tests

+## 📝 Type and Size of Variables

+- Rust requires the type and size of a variable to be known at compile time
+- This is important for memory safety and preventing runtime errors
+- Rust is a statically typed language, which means it checks the types of variables at compile time
+- By knowing the type and size of a variable at compile time, Rust can allocate the necessary memory and prevent common errors like buffer overflows

 ## 📝 Notes